namansngh64/TShirt-App-MERN/README.md

 projfrontend- Contains all the frontend files(reactjs)

-First do --- npm install --- to install all the dependencies
+First do --- npm install --- to install all the dependencies(First delete node modules folder if exists already)

 Then run --- npm start --- in both projbackend and projfrontend with different instances of cmd to run the project